12 Unforgettable Michigan Day Trips, One For Each Month Of The Year

 October: Agate Falls

-When autumn colors bloom, there’s nothing better than exploring the great outdoors.
-Agate Falls is a perfect day trip destination for those who love admiring the many vibrant hues of the fall season while appreciating another one of Michigan’s marvels: the 40-foot waterfall itself.
+is a perfect day trip destination for those who love admiring the many vibrant hues of the fall season while appreciating another one of Michigan’s marvels: the 40-foot waterfall itself.
 With convenient access and plenty of fresh air, a trip to this spot will make your autumn complete.
-Read our

 December: Canyon Falls and Gorge

-Have you explored any of these top-notch destinations?
-Are there any other day trips here in Michigan that should have been included on our list?
-Let us know what we should write about next year by leaving a Facebook comment or filling out our official recommendation form
+Have you been lucky enough to embark on any of the best day trips in Michigan?
+Are there any other awesome attractions here in the Great Lakes State that should have been included on our list?
+We always love to hear from our readers, so let us know what we should write about next by leaving a Facebook comment or filling out our

 Seeking outdoor options for your calendar?
 Check out these